KILTprotocol/kilt-workshop-101/identity.md

-In this tutorial, we'll run through the full story of a verifiable credential.
+In this tutorial, we'll run through the full story of a verifiable claim.
 To do so, three actors will be involved: a <span class="label-role claimer">claimer</span>, an <span class="label-role attester">attester</span> and a <span class="label-role verifier">verifier</span>.
 So we'll need to create three identities.